 In this article, we review the differences and similarities between Delta 8 vs CBD.
 And provide some beginner tips for those looking to make the switch from CBD to Delta 8 for the first time.

 Let’s start out with the basics.

-Delta-8 is a unique type of tetrahydrocannabinol (THC).
-Delta-8 is similar to the THC found in marijuana.
-As a reminder, marijuana-derived THC is called Delta-9.
+Delta 8 is a unique type of tetrahydrocannabinol (THC), similar to the THC found in marijuana.
+As a reminder, marijuana-derived THC is called Delta 9.

-Delta 8 and Delta 9 are similar in one major way: they are naturally occurring psychoactive cannabinoids found in the cannabis plant, meaning they both produce a high.
+Delta 8 and Delta 9 are similar in one major way: they are naturally occurring psychoactive cannabinoids found in the hemp plant, meaning they both produce a high.